Apr 2, 2019

 “The people at highest risk of developing a gambling problem are men aged between 18 and 34,” Gerard said.
 “Older Australians are also at risk – we see this issue in towns with a high concentration of retirees.”

 Gerard says there are a number of contributing factors: clients experience high levels of shame and may not disclose a gambling problem, and they also may not believe their gambling is contributing to problems in their life; for clinicians, there are competing priorities which mean they may not think to ask about gambling or believe it could be a serious issue for someone in crisis.

 “The shame and secrecy felt by the client interacts with the tendency of clinicians to minimise gambling as an issue, to keep problem gambling a background issue that often remains unexplored.
 By introducing the PGSI to clinicians, we’re aiming to provide a practical tool to facilitate conversations and reduce the stigma around gambling problems.”

-Gerard is available to present the free workshop in workplaces across Queensland.
-For enquiries please contact him on 0407 285 615 or email [email protected]
+Lives Lived Well’s Gambling Intervention team is available to present the free workshop in workplaces across Queensland.
+For enquiries please call 1300 727 957 to speak with the program coordinator, Richie Wilson or email [email protected]

 If you need support with the online workshop, email: [email protected]